michal-bures/konkr_data/ai-chatter/default.md

 - You're really pushing it, you know?
 - Now you're really pushing your luck...
 - Testing my patience, are you?
+- Sure, be a nuisance, see where that gets you.
+- Last chance to behave.
+Don't say I didn't warn you.
+- Hey, be nice!
+- You really should stop before things get ugly.
+- You like living dangerously, huh?
+- You sure you want to make me angry?
+- Maybe you should think twice about this.
+- Don't do something you will regret.
+- I hope you realize my benevolence has limits.
+- You sure you want to poke this particular hornets nest?
+- Fancy testing the limits of my patience?

 > invaded, suffered minor damage, friendly, angry reaction
 - Hey!
 What was that for?
 - What the hell?
 - What was that?
 - Like, seriously?
+- Oh, come on...
+- Hey, cut it!
+- Stop that!
+- Hey, I needed that land!
+- Hey, that's not yours!
+- For real?
+- Hey, that's not cool!
+- That's not nice!

 > invaded, suffered minor damage, neutral, stronger, angry reaction
 - Hey!
 What do you think you're doing?!
 - I did not allow you to take that!
 - Looking for trouble, huh?
 - You're really pushing it, you know?
+- Listen here you little...
+- You have a death wish?
+- Why you little...
+- Try that again and see what happens.
+- Think twice before you try something like that again.
+- Last warning: Back off.
+- Want me to end you?
+- One more stunt like that, and it's over for you.

 > invaded, suffered minor damage, hostile, stronger, angry reaction
 - You will regret that.